Helambu Circuit Trek

-The Helambu Circuit trek is specially designed off the beaten trail that absolutely highlights the calm and tranquil area for trekking and the trails are blissfully famous for its outstanding natural beauty, fascinating culture and favorable climates.
+Helambu Circuit Trek is specially designed off the beaten trail that absolutely highlights the calm and tranquil area for trekking and the trails are blissfully famous for its outstanding natural beauty, fascinating culture, and favorable climates.
 The Helambu circuit trekking landscape is classic Himalayan foothills, with plenty of dramatic rises and plummeting descents.
-On this grand Helambu trekking adventure, discover unchanged central Nepal: trails pass through dense forests and traditional Buddhist villages and while the mountain views are genuinely inspiring.
+On this grand Helambu trekking adventure, you can discover unchanged central Nepal: trails passing through dense forests and traditional Buddhist villages with the mountain views which are genuinely inspiring.
 You pass through dramatic ridges, villages inhabited by the Tamang people, lush forests of rhododendron, conifers, oak, and also this trail passes through mountain cattle grazing on rich alpine pastures under the watchful eyes of their herders.
-Breathtaking mountains views emerge on yours ascent as the vegetation becomes sparser and the conditions more challenging.
+Breathtaking mountains views emerge on your ascent as the vegetation becomes sparser and the conditions more challenging.

-Helambu Circuite Trek is easy to get from Kathmandu and trek takes a week so it is best trip for those trekkers who do not have the longer holiday in Nepal trip.
+Helambu Circuit Trek is easy to get from Kathmandu and trek takes a week so it is the best trip for those trekkers who do not have the longer holiday in Nepal trip.
 The trail to Helambu climbs on to the Shivapuri ridge from where there are sweeping views of the central Himalayas.
 This Helambu village Trek will bring us through the Langtang National Park which inhabits a wealth of rare birds, wildlife and unique plants and flowers.
-Helambu Circuite Trek is easy to get from Kathmandu and trek takes a week so it is best trip for those trekkers who do not have the longer holiday in Nepal trip.
-During trek we will pass through spectacular villages of Kutumsang, Chisopani and Sermathang with their stunning panoramic views.
-We will pass through the villages of Melamchi Gaon and Tarkeghyang, Helambu Circuite Trek is easy to get from Kathmandu and trek takes a week so it is best trip for those trekkers who do not have the longer holiday in Nepal trip in which we will pass through, provide the cultural riches which will take us into the heart of Nepal.
+During the trek, we will pass through spectacular villages of Kutumsang, Chisopani, and Sermathang with their stunning panoramic views and the villages of Melamchi Gaon and Tarkeghyang.
 The Sherpa village of Tarkeghyang that forms the focus of Helambu is a charming enclave of farmers and yak herders.
-They are different from Sherpas of Khumbu region and have unique culture.
+They are different from Sherpas of Khumbu region and have a unique culture.
 We go along the south ridge through Sermathang, down to the river at Melamchi, the site of a mega project to bring drinking water to Kathmandu via a series of tunnels.
 You will experience the Yolmo culture of high mountains villages, marvel at vistas of lonely high mountains and watch enthralled as the farmers toil in the fields using handmade tools and teams of water buffalo.

 Day 01: Greetings at Kathmandu Airport

-Day 02: A full day sightseeing tour of Kathmandu, the capital valley
+Day 02: A full day sightseeing tour of Kathmandu.

 Day 03: Kathmandu Drive to Sundarijal (1350m) and trek to Chisopani (2140m): Walking Distance 4 hours